 We also went kayaking in the bioluminescent bay with EcoAdventures.
 That was a lot of fun, if hard and a test in marriage communication at times.
 That is a whole other blog post!

 Finally, we took a cab to Old San Juan and spent an evening there eating & drinking and looking at some history.
-My goal for 2015 is to be as chill as this cat who was just sitting on one of the monuments.

 And there you have it!
 I hope that you have as wonderful honeymoon as I had wherever and whenever it may be- and with stress-free planning!